You may feel disconcerted after realising that someone has taken a photo of you in public and has published it without your consent.

 Breach of Data Privacy

-If the other party had taken and/or published the photo without your consent in his capacity as an employee acting in the course of employment with an organisation, you may sue his employer, i.e. the organisation, under the Personal Data Protection Act (PDPA).
-However, you must have incurred any losses or damages directly arising from his actions.
+The situation may be different if the other party had taken and/or published the photo without your consent in his capacity as an employee of an organisation, while you were attending a private event (even if the event had been held in a public space).
+In this case, you may be able to sue the other party’s employer, i.e. the organisation, provided that you have incurred any losses or damages directly arising from the employee’s actions.

 Alternatively, you may submit a complaint to the Personal Data Protection Commission, which may then investigate whether there was any non-compliance with the PDPA on the part of the organisation.